hitfzyangdianshi/miracl_build_files/README.md

-The compile file for aarm64(ubuntu system) uses the file provided by https://github.com/kimud6003/MIRACL-raspbian/blob/Raspbian/lib/linux-raspbian .
+The compile file for aarm(ubuntu system) uses the file provided by https://github.com/kimud6003/MIRACL-raspbian/blob/Raspbian/lib/linux-raspbian .
 Many thanks to https://github.com/kimud6003 for the file.